 Observations from microwave imagers and sounders can be assimilated using an all-sky approach which unifies clear-sky, cloudy, and precipitation-affected radiances in one observation operator, using RTTOV-SCATT for the radiative transfer, which is capable of modelling the effects of multiple scattering from hydrometeors.
+Three classes of microwave data are addressed by the all-sky route, with sometimes more than one class of data in the same instrument:

-The microwave imagers TMI and SSMIS are actively assimilated.
-WINDSAT and SSM/I are passively monitored, as are channels 1-5 of AMSU-A. Observations are assimilated or monitored only over oceans, and only for latitudes equatorward of 60° (40° for AMSU-A).
+- (i) Microwave imagers TMI and some channels of SSMIS are actively assimilated and WINDSAT, SSM/I and AMSR-2 are passively monitored, though only over oceans and only for latitudes equatorward of 60° - (ii) Microwave humidity sounders such as MHS and some channels of SSMIS are actively assimilated over land, ocean and sea-ice.